blouyakis/emt_basic/module_3_test.md

 ### Q29 🟢
 **Front**
-Transplant-immunosuppressant meds lead to high susceptibility to:
+The medications that transplant patients need to take for the rest of their lives to prevent organ rejection also often lead to high susceptibility of:
 · Ulcers · **Infection** · CHF · Renal failure

 **Back**